Achievement

 The Vocational Program

-“I’m really happy with what I’ve been able to study within vocational education at MacKillop.
-I’ve been able to gain industry experience through my Australian School-Based Apprenticeship, which I take part in two days per week.
-It’s a Women in Construction pathways program that lets me do electrical, carpentry, project management, landscaping, and plumbing.
-At school, I’m taking courses in Construction and Hospitality through the Trades Training Centre to gain vocational certificates and qualifications.
-After school, I want to do carpentry in the Army, before one day starting my own carpentry business or opening a café.
-The vocational pathway has given me lots of options and opportunities to work towards those things, and will hopefully give me a head start in my career.”
+“I’m really happy with what I was able to study within vocational education at MacKillop.
+I was able to gain industry experience through my Australian School-Based Apprenticeship, which I took part in two days per week.
+It was a Women in Construction pathways program that allowed me to do electrical, carpentry, project management, landscaping, and plumbing.
+At school, I took courses in Construction and Hospitality through the Trades Training Centre to gain vocational certificates and qualifications.
+Now that I've left school, I'm doing a full-time carpentry apprenticeship.
+The vocational pathway gave me lots of options and opportunities, and it has also given me a head start in my career.”

 Opportunities for the future